-THE MINISTER OF STATE IN THE MINISTRY OF SHIPPING AND TRANSPORT (SHRI BUTA SINGH): (a) The Government o'f India have received reports from the Karnataka State Public v?6rks Department about the heavy rainfall during the current monsoons in the Shiradi Ghat area, through which National Highway 48 passes.
-A3 a result of this, portions of this National Highway in the area have been affected by land slips blocking the road.
+THE MINISTER STATE IN $\mathbf{OF}$ THE MINISTRY OFSHIPPING AND TRANSPORT (SHRI BUTA SINGH): (a) The Government India have received reports from the Karnataka State Public works partment about the heavy rainfall during the current monsoons in the Shiradi Ghat area, through National Highway 48 passes. result of this, portions of this National Highway in the area have been affected by land slips blocking road.

-- (b) and (c) Continuous efforts have been made to clear the road of slips as and when these occurred and the road has now been made through for traffic since the evening of 25th July 1980.
+- (b) and (c) Continuous efforts have been made to clear the of slips as and when these occurred and the road has now been through for traffic since the evening of 25th July 1980.
 An ad-hoc allotment of Rs.
-5.00 lakhs has been made to the State Public Works Department to meet the cost of removal of slips and repairs of the road. - (d) The State Public Work_s Department has been requested to send necessary estimates for repairs as well as for permanent remedial measures like protective work_s in the shape of breast walls and retaining walls to prevent further occurrance of such damages.
+5.00 lakhs has been made to the State Public Works Department to meet the cost of removal of slips and repairs of the road. - (d) The State Public Works partment has been requested to send necessary estimates for repairs well as for permanent remedial measures like protective works in shape of breast walls and retaining walls to prevent further occurrance of such damages.